Personal Sustainability Index (online assessment)

-Through a series of reflective questions, the Personal Sustainability Index (PSI) assessment identifies the primary sources of stress and renewal in your life.
-Taking a look at how much and how often you engage in each type of activity, you’ll gain a holistic picture of your own stress/renewal balance.
+Through a series of reflective questions, the Personal Sustainability Index (PSI) assessment identifies the sources of stress and renewal in your life.
+Taking a look at how much and how often you engage in each, you’ll get a picture of your own stress/renewal balance.

 How does life change when we infuse our lives with sources of renewal?
 As PSI co-creator Richard Boyatzis puts it: We can think again, love again, and can do all the things that make life worth living.

 - Expertly crafted by renowned Emotional Intelligence researchers

 - Focused on lifestyle, daily activities, and long-term stress, not just acute stress events